How Does A Setting Make An Early Years LIFT Referral?

-All documentation must be sent via recorded delivery post to the STLS Business Support Assistant at least a week before the Early Years LIFT meeting.
+All documentation must be sent via password protected email or recorded delivery post to the STLS Business Support Assistant at least a week before the Early Years LIFT meeting.
 Please contact the STLS District Lead Christine Reveley if the setting needs to bring an emergency referral with less notice.

 Early Years LIFT Referral Form - When referring to Early Years LIFT please show on the referral form how the setting has used the graduated approach (i.e the "Assess, Plan, Do, Review" process)

 - Parental Agreement to Engage Form - Before sending in referrals, please ensure that the completed referral form has been shared and discussed with Parents before Parents complete the Parental Agreement to Engage form.
 This form MUST accompany all the referral paperwork.
 The setting should keep a copy for their records.

 - Healthy Child Programme "Two Year Review" (Health)

 - Equality & Inclusion Note of Visit

 - Any other relevant paperwork e.g. specific observations and reports from other professionals